 For leaders who don’t care much about power and prefer to be appreciated by being of service to others, this is the main advantage.

 We all had, in one job or another, a boss who was feared by everyone.
 How was that going for you?
 Did you ever invite him for a drink?
 Did you ever tell him about your awesome weekend?
 Would you have gone to him if you needed help with a personal problem?
-Asking these question is pretty much answering them.
+Asking these questions is pretty much answering them.
 The benevolent leader will experience these things.
 He isn’t feared.
 People trust him.

 Employees love their job